subhashay/FileEncryptor/README.md

 # FileEncryptor

-This is a simple tool to ecrypt files using python cryptography library.
+This is a simple tool to encrypt/decrypt files using python cryptography library.

 ### Requirements: